 Information on the supported routing topologies that can be used to connect multiple devices together can be found in the XS1-LF Link Performance and Design Guide, X2999.

 7 PLL

 The PLL creates a high-speed clock that is used for the switch, tile, and reference clock.
-The PLL multiplication value is selected through the two MODE pins, and can be changed by software to speed up the tile or use less power.
-The MODE pins are set as shown in Figure 7:
+The initial PLL multiplication value is shown in Figure 7:

-Figure 7: PLL multiplier values and MODE pins
+Figure 7: The initial PLL multiplier values